Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/generate-cs-api-from-actions.md

 ```

 > [!NOTE]
-> To regenerate the .cs file, right-click the .inputactions asset in the Project Browser and choose "Reimport".
+> To regenerate the .cs file, right-click the .inputactions asset in the Project Browser and select **Reimpor**.